Kylie Jenner Leaves Tyga After His Arrest And Lands On Travis Scott’s Lap

 Tyga Gets Arrested

 Unlike Kylie Tyga has been in the public for the wrong reasons with his latest actions finding himself in handcuffs.
-According to a source that told HollywoodLife.com Tyga was angry with Kylie for not coming to his aid after being detained by the LAPD.
+According to a source that told HollywoodLife.com, Tyga was angry with Kylie for not coming to his aid after being detained by the LAPD.

 Tyga had allegedly failed to stop for a red light and instead rove passed this led the police to give him a sobriety to test to check if the rapper had been drunk.
 This led to a lot of unwanted attention from the paparazzi which led to the police taking him to the station to give the test in which he would pass but would be given a citation.